raphaelmansuy/code2prompt/README.md

 ## Roadmap

+   - [ ] Interractive filtering
    - [ ] Include system in template to promote re-usability of sub templates.
    - [ ] Tokens count for Anthropic Models and other models such LLama3 or Mistral
    - [ ] Cost Estimations for main LLM providers based in token count
    - [ ] Integration with qllm (Quantalogic LLM)
+   - [ ] Embedding of file summary in SQL-Lite
+   - [ ] Intelligence selection of file based on an LLM
+   - [ ] Git power tools (Git diff integration / PR Assisted Review)

 ## Contributing